This article details the extra features found in the Premium Edition of our online course Building a Second Brain.

 If you want to continue being part of the Praxis community after 3 months, you can subscribe for $10 per month or $100 per year.

-I don’t advertise this because I want you to purchase the Premium Edition on its own merits, but you’ll also get lifetime access to future updates and additions.
-I am constantly creating new content and filming new videos, and I will periodically release them in the Premium Edition curriculum.
+You’ll also get lifetime access to future updates and additions to the Premium Edition.
+I am constantly creating new content and filming new videos, and I will periodically add them to the curriculum.

 Subscribe to Praxis, our members-only blog exploring the future of productivity, for just $10/month.
 Or follow us for free content via Twitter, Facebook, LinkedIn, or YouTube.